-Awesome Urban Bike Trails You Need to Ride in Michigan
+Awesome City Bike Trails You Need to Ride in Michigan

 Did you know Michigan boasts more than 1,300 miles of winding bike trails across the state?
 While many might think of bike trails as back-woods, there are some that aren’t far from popular urban destinations!
 Read more about these unique trails found near bustling cities and how to get to them.

 A ride on this asphalt-paved trail is a must for anyone on the east side of the state.
 On this trail, you’ll pass through neighborhoods and city parks while learning about Flint’s heritage via historical signs.